Spectrum Imaging

 Spatial drift correction

 Thermal effects and mechanical instabilities in the microscope can cause the sample to drift under the electron beam.
-Since the acquisition of a spectrum image (SI) can occur over a considerable period of time, this drift could easily cause features to be smeared in the SI.
-Indeed, SI acquired over a long time at high magnification may contain data from a much different region of the sample than desired.
+Since acquiring a spectrum image (SI) can occur over a considerable period, this drift could easily cause features to be smeared in the SI.
+Indeed, SI acquired over a long time at high magnification may contain data from a much different sample region than desired.
 Spatial drift is worse at higher magnifications and will vary from one microscope to another and even from one microscope session to another.

-Spatial drift correction entails a cross-correlation of a reference region with a new scan of the same region taken periodically throughout the acquisition of the SI.
-The cross-correlation process will work better if there is some unique spatial structure in this spatial drift region.
+Spatial drift correction entails cross-correlation of a reference region with a new scan of the same region taken periodically throughout the SI acquisition.
+The cross-correlation process will work better if this spatial drift region has some unique spatial structure.

 First, a reference scan of a user-defined region is obtained from the survey image.
-At the start of the SI acquisition, the first drift measurement scan is taken from the same region and any spatial drift is corrected.
+At the start of the SI acquisition, the first drift measurement scan is taken from the same region, and any spatial drift is corrected.
 The scan resolution and pixel dwell time used for the spatial drift scans are the same as for the survey image.
-Drift is measured by cross-correlation, thus the correction is applied as an offset to the beam scan coordinates.
-When a measurement is performed, the result is posted to the DigitalMicrograph® Results window, with any shift quoted in calibrated units if the survey image is calibrated also.
-During acquisition, the drift measurement is then repeated periodically using the specified frequency.
+Cross-correlation measures drift; thus, the correction is applied to offset the beam scan coordinates.
+When a measurement is performed, the result is posted to the DigitalMicrograph® Results window, with any shift quoted in calibrated units if the survey image is also calibrated.
+During acquisition, the drift measurement is repeated periodically using the specified frequency.
 Once the acquisition is completed, you can view the drift measurement using the Show correction menu item in the SI menu.

 Note: Since the drift image is acquired during the SI acquisition, the detector must not interfere with the spectrum acquisition when inserted.